fl4p/batmon-ha/doc/Algorithms.md

 *This is feature is experimental.*

+Using a BMS without "talking" to the solar charger (via RS434, CAN bus, etc.) usually causes "unhealthy" charge cycles.
+JK, JBD and Daly BMS, they cut off the charger if a certain voltage or cell-voltage level is reached.
+This is not ideal, because voltage does hardly represent SoC and it can quickly fall after charging stops.
+It ends up in repeating charge on/off loop, which is believed to be bad for the battery.

 # Algorithms

-Batmon implements charge rules (algorithms) which try to keep the SoC in a "healthy" range to reduce battery degradation.
+Batmon implements charge rules (algorithms) which try to optimize cycling at "healthier" SoC levels to reduce battery degradation.
-You can set the algorithm for each BMS and it takes control over the charging switch.
+You can enable an algorithm for each BMS, and it takes control over the charging switch.

-The algorithm sets switches at trigger points only, so you can still use the BMS switches to manually override the algorithm logic.
+The algorithm toggles switches at trigger points only, so you can still use the BMS switches manually overriding the algorithm logic.
-Note that when adding a new algorithm it doesn't do anything until a trigger point is reached, please wait patiently.
+Note that a newly added algorithm doesn't do anything until a trigger point is reached, so please wait patiently.

 To ensure proper SoC levels, algorithms might frequently calibrate.
 The calibration finishes once 100% SoC is reached.